Updated June 2026Class Duration

 Learning Outcomes

-- Share one set of Razor components across iOS, Android, Windows, Mac, and the web using the Blazor Hybrid and Web App solution template.
+- Share one set of Razor components across iOS, Android, Windows, Mac, and the web using the Blazor Hybrid and Web App solution template, organized in Razor class libraries with per-target rendering and CSS that works in both hosts.

-- Implement offline-capable local data with SQLite, Preferences, and SecureStorage.
+- Implement offline-first local data with SQLite, Preferences, SecureStorage, and sync patterns, consume REST APIs resiliently, and authenticate users with MSAL.

 Training Materials